MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/debug.md

 > [!NOTE]
 >
 > * To update the messaging endpoint for a bot, you must use the Bot Framework.
 Select your bot in [your list of bots in Bot Framework](https://dev.botframework.com/bots).
 You do not need to migrate your bot to Microsoft Azure.
-You can also update your messaging endpoint through [App Studio](~/concepts/build-and-test/app-studio-overview.md).
+You can also update your messaging endpoint through [Developer Portal for Teams](~/concepts/build-and-test/teams-developer-portal.md).

-> [!WARNING]
->
-> * If you have been using App Studio, we recommend that you'd try the Developer Portal to configure, distribute, and manage your Teams apps.
-App Studio will be deprecated by August 01, 2022.

 ## Cloud-hosted